jdquerales/MilestoneProject_3/README.md

 in dynamic pages like **/edit/<event_id>**.
 It had to be fixed my making sure that logo image and javascript maps script were defined as static file and using the **url_for** jinja convention.

+- **Google maps not shown in Heroku**: After deploying the app to Heroku I found out that Google Maps were not displayed.
+By inspecting the Google Dev Tool Console, I noticed that they were blocked.
+I figured out that I had to load the map script in the same page were it was called (**base.html**).
+Now, it is working but I would like to be able to include the maps JS file in static/assets/js folder!.

 - **Security breaches in connection/authentication**: Initially I used the email account and password as authentication field in SignIn form, and I kept getting the message "A data breach on a site or app exposed your password" on Chrome and Firefox browsers.
 The fix for that was using **username/password** combination instead.